Skibo Castle: The Carnegie Club

 The Carnegie Club is a members-only club, with its accommodation and facilities available to its members and their guests.
 Non-members who wish to be considered for membership are invited to apply to the club's committee for a one-off visit before deciding whether to apply or not.

 The Carnegie links golf course has fewer than 4000 rounds played on it per annum.
 As it is so quiet, residents of the club do not need to book tee times and can play whenever they wish.
 A limited number of public tee times are available to non-members/non-residents throughout the summer from May to October.

+A nine hole course was created for Andrew Carnegie on the estate in 1898, laid out by Royal Dornoch Golf Club's secretary, John Sutherland.
+But by the 1940s the course was fallow.
+In 1995 a new 18 holes opened for play, designed by Donald Steel and his young assistant, Tom MacKenzie.
+In 2023 MacKenzie was called back to oversee a redesign, working alongside The Carnegie Club's own David Thompson and Gary Gruber.
+It included eight new holes as well as sand-capping, returfing and top dressing to bring out the essential links character.
+The course plays out on a peninsula surrounded by the waters of Loch Evelix and the Dornoch Firth.
+In National Club Golfer's 2026 Top 100 Scottish course ranking, The Carnegie Links is number 14.

 The funds raised from membership fees and accommodation are reinvested into the upkeep of the estate.

 The Carnegie Club hosted Madonna's wedding to Guy Ritchie on 22 December 2000.
 In 1995, it had hosted the marriage of golfer Sam Torrance and actress Suzanne Danielle.
 On 28 December 1997 it hosted the marriage of actor Robert Carlyle and Anastasia Shirley.

 On 3 December 2006, the BBC Television programme Landward featured the Burnett family who for several generations had been tenants of a farm on Skibo estate.
 The programme highlighted their search for a new farm following their eviction by the estate.
 The farmhouse is now part of guest accommodation on the estate.